-In the coming years we hope to provide more ways for the public to come and see our land but at this time we ask that it not be used by others as a hunting, fishing or recreational area and that dogs be kept off premises, as this poses an immediate threat to our children, working dogs, livestock and our overall bio-security.
+While we do have open farm trail days on occasion, we ask that the property otherwise not be used by the public for recreation, hunting, fishing or foraging and that dogs be kept off premises, as this poses an immediate threat to our children, herding and livestock guardian dogs, livestock and our overall bio-security.

 According to the history of Durham, Maine, Nathaniel Osgood and his brother, Aaron Osgood moved to Durham in the early 1780's from Deerfield, New Hampshire.
 However, the Osgood's had originally been from the Amesbury, Massachusetts area.
 Nathaniel had apparently served in a regiment of Colonel Bagley in the Revolutionary War and Bagley was the proprietor of Royalsborough later to become Durham.
 Bagley sold lots in Royalsborough to men who had served under him.
 It is believed that Osgood purchased the land in 1779.

 Idalyn Cummings feeding the chickens circa 1950